Dynamics of iterated function systems on the circle close to rotations: Introduction

 Observe that the spectral decomposition of Theorem~\ref{thmB} is given for the IFS generated by $f_0^{n_0}$ and $f_1^{n_1}$.
 It remains a question to describe the possible limit set of $\IFS(f_0,f_1)$, and if there is a spectral decomposition what are the pieces.
 An extension of the problem is to prove a spectral decomposition type result when the generators are far from rotations.
 Observe that in this case Cantor sets may appear in the decomposition.

 With respect to dynamical decomposition of IFS from the ergodic perspective, let us mention the works of \cite{KV} and \cite{Viana2012}, where is shown the existence of finitely many stationary or SRB measures for step skew-products over the interval or the circle.
+On the contrary, for non-Abelian group actions of the circle in \cite{DKN07} the uniquenenss of stationary measures is proven.

 A set $\Lambda$ is (forward) invariant for $\IFS(\Phi)$ if $\phi_i(\Lambda)\subset \Lambda$ for all $i=1,\ldots,k$.
 We say that a closed invariant set $\Lambda$ is \emph{minimal} for $\IFS(\Phi)$ if every point of $\Lambda$ has dense orbit in $\Lambda$ or equivalently if